code-lever/ms-binary-resources/README.md

 ## Caveats

-Currently only string values are supported.
+Currently only string, uint and int value types are supported.
+Pull requests with additional types are great, include tests!

 ## Thanks